ghiridhars/parayanam_app/README.md

 ### 6. Reader Assignment Screen
 - **Day tracking**: Shows current day (e.g., "Day 1 of 7")
 - **Day limit monitoring**:
-  - Displays maximum **lines and paragraphs** allowed for current day
+  - Displays maximum **lines, paragraphs, and chapters** allowed for current day
-  - **Dual progress bars** showing usage for both lines and paragraphs
+  - **Triple progress bars** showing usage for lines, paragraphs, and chapters
-  - Auto-prompt to move to next day when either limit is reached
+  - Auto-prompt to move to next day when any limit is reached
 - Add readers with name and category selection
 - Quick access to category settings via settings icon
-- **Dual assignment system**:
+- **Triple assignment system**:
   - **Line assignment**: Current line number (continues from last reader)
   - **Paragraph assignment**: Current paragraph number (continues from last reader)
+  - **Chapter assignment**: Current chapter number (continues from last reader)
-  - Both tracked separately and assigned based on selected category
+  - All three tracked separately and assigned based on selected category
   - Punch-in time (automatically recorded)
-  - Day limits for both lines and paragraphs (warns when approaching either limit)
+  - Day limits for lines, paragraphs, and chapters (warns when approaching any limit)
 - View all assigned readers with:
   - Name and category
   - Assigned **line range** (start to end) with total lines
   - Assigned **paragraph range** (start to end) with total paragraphs
+  - Assigned **chapter range** (start to end) with total chapters
   - Punch-in time and date
 - **Delete individual readers**:
   - Click the delete icon on any reader card